ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 All other attacks involving RATS structures are not explicitly addressed by the architecture.
 Additional security protections MAY be required of conveyance mechanisms.
 For example, additional means of authentication, confidentiality, integrity, replay, denial of service and privacy protection of RATS payloads and Principals may be needed.

+# Acknowledgements

+Dave Thaler created the concepts of "Passport" and "Background Check".